-CP 2 & 8 = Orange CP 3 & 9 = Green CP 4 & 7 = Red
+CP 2 & 7 = Orange CP 3 & 10 = Green CP 4 & 8 = Red

-CP 5 & 10 = Purple Black CP 6A & 11 = Blue
+CP 5 & 9 = Purple CP 6 & 11 = Black CP 6A & 1 = Blue

 Camps = Black

+Assign another volunteer to remind every skier at check-in that they must return their chip if they are not continuing further.
+Skiers who ski on Saturday and plan to continue on Sunday will keep their chip overnight.
+Skiers who are finishing are tired.
+Offer to take their chip.
+Orange buckets will be provided at the check in to collect chips.

+Assign another volunteer to check every bus just before it leaves the CP taking skiers back to town.
+Ask the same questions about returning the chips.
+On Sunday, no skier getting on a bus should still have a chip.

 Ensure that there are several people marking bibs and checking-in skiers (especially at rush times).
 Check-in must be rapid to avoid keeping skiers waiting.
 The wait should be no more than 2 or 3 minutes at the check-in and check-out.

-Every hour, on the hour, record the total number of skiers (cumulative) who have passed through check-in and check-out and inform the checkpoint leader.
-Add up the numbers from each scanner to produce one total number for in and one total for out.
-These numbers should be cumulative numbers (i.e., the total number of skiers who have checked in and out of the checkpoint since checkpoint opening).
-Record the hourly numbers on the form provided.
+Assign another volunteer to stop every bus just before it leaves the checkpoint and ask all skiers on the bus if they have returned their chip.
+Except for skiers leaving on Saturday who expect to continue on Sunday.
+No skier leaving by bus on Sunday should still have a chip.

 If a skier mentions that he or she helped another skier who was injured and that he or she was delayed for that reason, a report must be submitted including the following information: name and bib number of the delayed skier, name and bib number of the injured skier, amount of time by which the skier was delayed, section number in which the incident occurred, name of volunteer who received the information.
 The report must be given to Admin-2 the same day.

 Backpack Weighing